elephantscale/es-training-new/elastic/slides/Relevancy.md

 * Relevancy of query results is what differentiates between search and most databases
 * Returning enormous amounts of data without highlighting the most relevant documents will prove frustrating
 * ES provides a decent relevancy algorithm for keyword search
-* Additional benefit can be achieved by “tuning” and otherwise experimenting with the relevancy of ES searches.
+* Additional benefit can be achieved by "tuning" and otherwise experimenting with the relevancy of ES searches.

 Notes: